SkwalExe/skwal-self-bot/README.md

 Discord self-bot made in javascript

 # how to use ?
-open config.json and put your token, and the prefix you want save and run "node index.js" in the terminal
+To run this script you will need to download and install [node.js](https://nodejs.org/en/) open a terminal and go to the directory of index.js, run the command `npm install` once finished, open the config.json file and enter your user account token, then the prefix you want, finally, in the terminal run the command `node index.js`